What is Nightline?

 Calls to our phone line cost your standard network rate.
 Calls to our Skype account are free and can be made from anywhere in the world.

-You can email us at any time, including over Winter Break.
+You can email us at any time, including over Breaks.
 Your email address will be anonymised, and a volunteer will respond to you within 24 to 48 hours.
 During breaks from term, this wait time is extended to 72 hours.

 Who will I be talking to?